This article by Jerry Cates, first published on 25 March 2016, was last revised on 8 April 2022. © Bugsinthenews Vol. 17:03(01).

 The Curious Association between Air Conditioners and Insect Life…

 Before long those tiny organisms attract minuscule predators that are greeted with a plentiful supply of water to drink and a large amount of nutritious food to eat.
-There, inside the confines of your air conditioner, they and the bacteria, algae, yeast, and molds that started the process in the first place, act together in concert to attract an even wider array of insect and fungal life.
+There, they and the bacteria, algae, yeast, and molds that started the process in the first place, act together in concert to attract an even wider array of insect and fungal life.

 And That’s How the Food Chain Works…

 You may have noticed that the foregoing describes a classical food chain.
 Yes, that linear network of links in a complex food web that begins humbly with primitive producers like algae and grasses.
-These primitive producers use the most basic building blocks in the environment, then mix in radiation from the sun, and use that mixture to make and attract a more complicated array of organisms that contribute more and more of the nutriment they live and thrive on.
-They and the nutriment they produce and attract makes both them and their food supply both big and strong, not to mention more tasty and attractive to ever larger organisms.
-And as this cycle progresses, an ever-burgeoning continuum of organism complexity develops until, finally, it ends more glamorously with the most advanced predators of all, the likes of humans, grizzly bears, and killer whales.
+These primitive producers, positioned primarily in the great outdoors, use the most basic building blocks in the environment, then mix in radiation from the sun, and use that mixture to make and attract a more complicated array of organisms that contribute more and more of the nutriment they live and thrive on.
+They and the nutriments they produce and attract makes both them and their food supply big and strong, not to mention more tasty and attractive to ever larger organisms.
+As this cycle progresses, an ever-burgeoning continuum of organism complexity develops until, finally, it ends more glamorously with the most advanced predators of all, the likes of humans, grizzly bears, and killer whales.

 Inside our air conditioners the food web is less complex and works on a smaller scale, but the effect is almost exactly the same.
-It begins with bacteria, algae, yeast, and mold, and these attract tiny organisms like springtails.
+It begins with bacteria, algae, yeast, and mold, and these simple organisms attract tiny, more complex organisms such as springtails.
 The springtails attract predatory ants, and the ants attract predatory spiders.
-When this food web is allowed to operate unabated it soon turns our air conditioners into highly contaminated food-making machines — for bugs and microbes, though not for humans — that bring unwanted pests to our homes, businesses, and places of work.
+When this food web is allowed to operate unabated it soon turns our air conditioners into highly complex food-making machines — for bugs and microbes, though not for humans — that have the potential to bring a long list of unwanted pests into our homes, businesses, and places of work.

 We will later describe the larger and larger organisms that become involved in the food web unique to air conditioning systems, but the picture is already clear.
 When bacteria and fungal spores come together under high-moisture conditions, and are then permitted to thrive unabated in our air conditioner coils and condensate pans, their presence leads inexorably to the presence of larger and larger organisms.

 At some point along the way, those larger organisms meander afield, leaving the air conditioner’s confines and spreading to the building in which the air conditioning system is placed.
 There they become what we euphemistically call pests.
-And, in answer to their unwanted presence, an exterminator is called in to dispense poisonous toxins to “bring them under control.”
+And, in answer to their unwanted presence, an exterminator is called in to dispense pesticidal toxicants to “bring them under control.”